Skip to main content

 View Study

-Regular puzzle engagement is associated with better cognitive performance across multiple cognitive domains in middle-aged and older adults.
+Regular puzzle engagement is associated with better performance across multiple cognitive domains.

 Brooker et al. (2019) - PROTECT Study